Kirkland, Warren head w m Aug. 1867 32 mar 8 Ala Ala Ala

 Mrs. Johnson was born February 13, 1897, in Portland, Arkansas, to Willie and Eugenia Hollaway.
 She had an older sister, Clyde Bainbridge, who proceeded her in death several years ago.
 She still has an older brother, Ernest Hollaway, living in Corning, Arkansas.

 She was married to Forest Kirkland in 1917 in Arkansas.
-To this marriage, two children were born, a daughter, Mrs. Chris (Violet) Christenson of Grand Prairie, and a son, Roy Kirkland of lake Alvarado.
+To this marriage, two children were born, a daughter, Mrs. Chris (Violet) Christenson of Grand Prairie, and a son, Roy Kirkland of Lake Alvarado.
 This marriage lasted thirteen years.

 In July 1934, she married Eddie M. Johnson in Hamilton.
 They lived several years at Cranfills Gap and then Eddie went to work at U. S. Steel Mill in Gary, Indiana.
 He worked 25 years there and retired to build a house at Cranfills Gap.
 They lived there until her last illness, during which time they lived with her daughter, Violet.